Get your turtlenecks ready, it's time to talk vampires.

-“The idea of vampires is worldwide,” Jonathan Weiss, folklorist, historian and founder of Johnathan Weiss Tours in New Orleans, told TODAY.
-“It’s estimated that well over 98% of all the cultures that exist — or ever have existed — have vampire legends in them.”
+“The idea of vampires is worldwide,” says Jonathan Weiss, folklorist, historian and founder of Jonathan Weiss Tours in New Orleans tells TODAY.com.
+“It’s estimated that well over 98 percent of all the cultures that exist — or ever have existed — have vampire legends in them.”

-While it's easier to pretend that vampires are merely a work of fiction, it's important to remember that there's a grain of truth in everything.
-So, does that mean vampires are real?
-“If you strip down folklore and just come up with a standard set of facts, vampires very well could be real,” Weiss said.
+“If you strip down folklore and just come up with a standard set of facts, vampires very well could be real,” Weiss says.

-Before sprinting to the store to pick up garlic and wooden stakes, take a deep breath because, as far as we know, vampires with supernatural powers and eternal life only exist in books, movies and TV shows.
-That said, there are people who drink blood — just like vampires.
+Before sprinting to the store to stock up on wooden stakes, take a deep breath (and maybe mix up a vampire elixir cocktail).
+The sort of vampires you're likely thinking of, the ones with supernatural powers and eternal life only exist in books, TV shows and serial killer movies.

 The history of vampires

-The idea of vampire-like creatures feasting on human blood has been around for centuries and gained foothold in Eastern Europe, according to Joseph Laycock, professor of religious studies at Texas State University.
+The idea of vampire-like creatures feasting on human blood has been around for thousands of years and first gained foothold in Eastern Europe, according to Joseph Laycock, professor of religious studies at Texas State University.

-Nearly 80 years later, Bram Stoker published "Dracula."
+Nearly 80 years later, Bram Stoker published the now iconic book "Dracula."
 Based on Vlad the Impaler, the real-life Romanian prince with a thirst for bloody warfare, Stoker's Count Dracula is a far cry from Byron's sexy, womanizing vampire.
-“He has hairy palms; he has bad breath and he’s more like a corpse," Laycock said.
+“He has hairy palms; he has bad breath and he’s more like a corpse," Laycock says.

 The modern-day vampire that most of us relate to comes from the 1931 film “Dracula” starring Bela Lugosi.
-And while Bram Stoker gets a writing credit, the film is actually based on a 1920s stage play adapted from the Bram Stoker novel and not the book itself.
+While Bram Stoker gets a writing credit, the film is actually based on a 1920s stage play adapted from the Bram Stoker novel and not the book itself.

 Famous vampires in pop culture